Brine rejection: Formation

-Role in deep water formation and the thermohaline circulation
+Role in deep water formation and thermohaline circulation

-Brine rejection occurs in the sea ice packs around at the north and south poles of the earth [Fig. 3].
-The Arctic Ocean has historically ranged from roughly 14-16 million square kilometers in late winter to roughly 7 million square kilometers each September.
+Brine rejection occurs in the sea ice packs around at the north and south poles of the Earth.
+The Arctic Ocean has historically ranged from roughly 14-16 million square kilometers in late winter to roughly 7 million km2 each September.
 The annual increase of ice plays a major role in the movement of ocean circulation and deep water formation.
-The density of the water below the newly formed ice increases due to the brine rejection.
+The density of the water below the newly-formed ice increases due to brine rejection.
 Saltier water can also become colder without freezing.

-The dense waters that form in the Arctic are called North Atlantic Deep Waters (NADW), while the Antarctic Bottom Water (AABW) forms in the southern hemisphere.
-These two areas of brine rejection play an important role in the thermohaline circulation of all of earth's oceans.
+The dense water that forms in the Arctic are called North Atlantic Deep Water (NADW), while the Antarctic Bottom Water (AABW) forms in the southern hemisphere.
+These two areas of brine rejection play an important role in the thermohaline circulation of all of Earth's oceans.

 Brinicles

 As sea ice freezes, it rejects increasingly salty water, which drains through narrow brine channels that thread through the ice.
 The brine flowing through the brine channels and out of the bottom of the ice is very cold and salty, so it sinks in the warmer, fresher seawater under the ice, forming a plume.
 The plume is colder than the freezing point of sea water under the ice, so the seawater can freeze where it touches the plume.
 Ice freezing around the edges of the plume gradually builds a hollow icicle-like tube, called a brinicle.
 These frozen stalactite-like forms are fragile during early stages, but if brine drainage ceases, they may freeze solid.
 In calm waters, brinicles can reach the sea floor, freezing it fairly abruptly.